 Spare Room – Provide a private room in a house/flat.

 NHS Dumfries and Galloway offer residences for students, trainees and medical locums.
 If there is space available, new staff moving to the area can request temporary accommodation.
+There is no family accommodation available.

 Please click here to find out more information.